DamianAngelus/cafe-website/Readme.txt

-How to run the Cake Bakery System Using PHP and MySQL
+How to run the Cafe Bakery System Using PHP and MySQL

 1-Download the zip file

-2-Extract the file and copy cakebakerysystem folder
+2-Extract the file and copy cafebakerysystem folder

 3-Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)